Vitaliy Mandzyuk

-Vitaliy Vasylyovych Mandzyuk (born 24 January 1986 in Vilino, Crimea) is a retired Ukrainian football defender who last played for Dnipro Dnipropetrovsk in the Ukrainian Premier League.
-Previously he played for Dynamo Kyiv and was on loan to Arsenal Kyiv.
-He is a former player for the Ukraine national under-21 football team having made 12 appearances and the senior team.
-He is younger brother of the player of Oleksandr Mandzyuk.
-Currently he works as fitness coach for Ukrainian Premier League club Kolos Kovalivka.
+Vitaliy Vasylyovych Mandzyuk (born 24 January 1986) is a Ukrainian former professional footballer who works as fitness coach for Ukrainian Premier League club Kolos Kovalivka.
+A defender, he played for Dynamo Kyiv, Dnipro Dnipropetrovsk and on loan for Arsenal Kyiv.
+He made 24 appearances for the Ukraine national team scoring one goal.
+He is the younger brother of Oleksandr Mandzyuk.

-Career
+Club career

 Dynamo Kyiv

-Mandzyuk started his professional football career with Dynamo Kyiv in 2004.
+Mandzyuk was born in Vilino, Crimea, Ukrainian SSR.
+He started his professional football career with Dynamo Kyiv in 2004.
 Going into the 2007–08 season, Mandzyuk got injured, having to undergo a surgery.
 This prevented from him playing for the rest of the year 2007, but he recovered to play for the second half of the season.

 In July 2008, Mandzyuk was loaned off to Arsenal Kyiv along with teammate Denys Oliynyk.

 Dnipro Dnipropetrovsk

 On 23 December 2009, Mandzyuk was sold to Dnipro for an undisclosed fee.